 The Sapphire Mid is a lighter-weight, but still durable, all-leather hiking boot made by Oboz.
 They excel in the support, traction, and durability metrics.
 Since they are super stiff and take some time to break in, the Sapphire's received slightly lower scores in our comfort metric.
 Their leather construction makes them durable and water resistant, though this also makes them fall a bit short when it comes to breathability.

 More so than their slightly burlier cousin, the Oboz Bridger Mid, the Sapphire is a narrow boot designed for a women's specific fit, reminiscent of the Ahnu Montara III.
 We also found that this boot ran a little small, and would order a half size up next time.
 This, combined with the narrow fit made them fall short in the comfort metric.
 That said, they broke in with time and ended up being comfortable.
-We also experienced this with the Teva Arrowood Mid, which had a similar narrow fit.
 The boots also had a similar stiffness to other Nubuck leather models, like the La Sportiva Nucleo High GTX.
 The Nucleo is a much burlier boot overall, but both models took some time to break in due to the stiffness of the leather.

 Where this model fell short in comfort, they excelled in our support metric.
 The stiffness in the toe box and ankle provided plenty of support throughout the entire foot.
 This combination of a supportive midsole and ankle support makes the Sapphire a high-scoring boot in this metric.
 This design is consistent with the Oboz Bridger Mid.
 Our Best Buy Award winner, the Keen Targhee III Mid, also provided tons of support throughout.
 Both of these boots have a mostly-leather upper, which adds to the overall support of the boot.